 Agape Center for Environmental Education

 TO REGISTER: Mir Youngquist-Thurow ACEed@agapekurebeach.org 919-552-9421 x 210

 Registration Deadline: August 24, 2015

 A $25 deposit is required for this workshop, and will be returned upon your arrival Checks should be payable to Agapé Center for EE and mailed to: Mir Youngquist-Thurow, Agapé Center for EE, 1369 Tyler Dewar Lane, Fuquay-Varina, NC 27526

 The workshop will focus on the PLT K-8 Guide.
 There is no charge for this workshop or the materials.
 Please bring a bag lunch and dress appropriately to be outside.

 Project Learning Tree (PLT) is an interdisciplinary environmental education program designed for educators of ANY background.
 The hands-on activities facilitate the exploration of topics including communication, economics, energy and fuels, geology, government, history, recycling, transportation, watersheds, wildlife, and much more!
 Participants will learn about the materials through direct engagement in the PLT activities throughout the workshop.

-There is no charge for the workshop or materials, however, pre-registration is required.
+A $25 deposit is required to hold your spot in this workshop.
 Please make a personal commitment to attend to ensure there are enough materials and space for everyone.
 If you must cancel, please do so in a timely manner so someone else may take your place in the workshop.